elm-guides/elm-for-js/Modules, Exports, and Imports.md

 When writing a package, it's often useful to write tests or examples that use it.
 But, you don't want these to be included with the package, and certainly not in the compiled code that uses your package.
 Elm's tooling does not (currently) have an equivalent of Node's dev-dependencies or Ruby on Rails' development environment.
-So here's a trick to keep tests and their libraries separate from your package, while still being able to run the tests without publishing.
+So here is a trick to keep tests and their libraries separate from your package, while still being able to run the tests without publishing.

 Create a new folder, say `test`, and copy `elm-package.json` there.
 Edit it and make these changes:
   * Change the version to `0.0.1`.
 This isn't strictly necessary but it helps prevent the tests from being released as their own package.